VIP Calculator

 Waist-to-Hip Ratio

-Waist-to-hip ratio measurement diagram comparing waist and hip measurement points for body fat distribution analysis
+Waist-to-hip ratio measurement diagram comparing waist and hip measurement points for body fat distribution

 Waist-to-Height Ratio